Illinois High School Girls Basketball Top 10 Poll

 |7

-Others receiving votes: Lake Zurich 9.
-Loyola 5.
-Benet 4.
-Whitney Young 4.
-Libertyville 3.
+Others receiving votes: Naperville North 8.
+Lake Zurich 6.
+Kenwood 6.
+St. Charles North 5.
+Lyons 4.
 Hononegah 2.
+Benet 2.
+Libertyville 2.

 |School